FasterSpeeding/Yuyo/docs/usage/components.md

 ##### Deferrals

-Interactions need an initial rseponse within 3 seconds.
-If you can't give a response within 3 seconds, you can defer the first response using [ComponentContext.defer][yuyo.components.ComponentContext.defer].
+Interactions need an initial response within 3 seconds but, if you can't give a response within 3 seconds, you can defer the first response using [ComponentContext.defer][yuyo.components.ComponentContext.defer].